Who Is Eligible For Funding?

-Strategic Fund applications for grants over $100,000 will be considered on an annual basis only.
-Annual dates for the Strategic Funding round will be advertised.
+- Community Amenities Fund applications for grants over $100,000 will be considered on an annual basis;

-The community impact of groups applying for support will be considered with those groups with limited community impact (for example they only benefit a few people in the community) being given lower priority for funding.
+The community impact of ogranisations applying for support will be considered with those organisations with limited community impact (for example they only benefit a few people in the community) being given lower priority for funding.

-From 1 April 2015 registered charities will be required to comply with the accounting standards set by the External Reporting Board (XRB) – the Not-for-Profit Public-Benefit-Entities (NFP PBE) Standards.
-Groups submitting their application to the Trust are expected to submit Financial Statements that comply with the standards applicable to their tier under this legislation.
+All applicants will be required to submit Financial Statements that comply with the accounting standards applicable to them set by the External Reporting Board (XRB) – the Not-for-Profit Public-Benefit-Entities (NFP PBE) Standards.

 Audit or Review of Financial Accounts

 While BayTrust does not require an organisation to have their financial accounts audited or reviewed, it does require that organisations comply with both their deed and the Charities Act 2005.